 - Translate nursing practice information between nurses and systems engineers, analysts, or designers using object-oriented models or other techniques.

-Informatics Nurse Specialists state the following job skills are important in their day-to-day work.
+When polled, Informatics Nurse Specialists say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.